Identify, monitor, and execute timely account expansions with real-time reports and indicators.

-Customers usually share their experience through different channels such as word of mouth, social media, etc. When they’re delighted, the overall sentiment that is built around your brand among their spheres of influence is largely positive and benefits your brand.
+Customers usually share their experience through different channels such as word of mouth, social media etc. When they’re delighted, the overall sentiment that is built around your brand among their spheres of influence is largely positive, and benefits your brand.

 With the advent of SaaS businesses, it has become important to create moments of customer delight as well as customer satisfaction whenever possible.
 Impressing rather than just servicing a customer makes them feel valued and increases loyalty.

 Closely tracking your customer behavior allows you to send out personalized messaging around the customer’s existing status.
 These kinds of engagements enhance the practicalities of following your product plan.
 Not only that, but it also prepares the customer for the next phase of their customer journey.
 Proactive, personalized messaging helps to connect well.
 When sprinkled with a personal touch, takes them through customer delight and customer satisfaction.

-Moreover, it will make it really easy for you to keep an eye on the key metrics, analyze customer data, and identify the best course of action.
+Moreover, it will make it really easy for you to keep an eye on the key metrics, analyze customer data and identify the best course of action.
 Additionally, you can establish an early-warning system that informs you of any changes in customer behavior as early as they occur.

 Customer segmentation is a great way to scale your customer success efforts and accurately track accounts of the same business type, and size.

 For example, recognizing low usage of a particular feature can help you determine when and how to increase your outreach and training.
 You can segment your outreach to reach the customer most in need of resource documentation to get started, an interactive webinar, or best practice refreshers.

 Kindly ensure that a customer should not be in a position to repeat data themselves when talking to your team members.
 By gathering timely customer data and sharing it across your enterprise, you surround the customer with personalized service.
-Every time your customer engages with anyone, they should be impressed with how intimately your team understands their needs.
+Every time your customer engages with anyone, they should be impressed with how intimately your team understand their needs.
 These tiny bits can take you a long way into customer delight and customer satisfaction.